1darkcanyon/kaneonexus-website/README.md

 ## Deployment

-This site is deployed to kaneonexus.net via Netlify.
+This site is deployed to kaneonexus.net

 ---